LeinneSW/EntityManager/README.md

 autoclear:
   turn-on: true #Turn on / off automatic removal of entities
   tick: 6000 #Entity removal period(20 = 1second)
+  levels: [] #If blank, it is set as all Levels
-  entities: [Projectile, DroppedItem] #List of entities to remove
+  entities: ["Projectile", "Item"] #List of entities to remove
 ```

 ## Commands